foundry package depends on the Foundry SDK to access Foundry models, tools, and project configuration.

 - Use the Foundry Agent Service

-- Run cloud evaluations
+- Run batch evaluations

 - Enable app tracing